Hey Kids (Start Here)

 “Yeah,” Newt replies.
 “Sure.
 I will get right on that.
 All of that.”

-Newt answers a few more questions for Hypothetical Rain, who seems to be having a suavely anxious time of trying to work out what to do about scientists who have hooked their brains up to things best left outside a neural interface.
+Newt answers a few more questions for Hypothetical Rain, who seems to be having a suavely anxious time of trying to work out what to do about scientists who’ve hooked their brains up to things best left outside a neural interface.

 After he hangs up the phone, he stares out the window, idly contemplating the Wall and intensively contemplating calling Hermann and bringing him up to speed on the too-much-blood-loss situation.

 Anemia.
 Ugh.
-This whole thing just sounds needlessly dire and needlessly romanticizable, like a thing that might happen to Keats or Lord Byron or maybe Hector Berlioz or maybe just a Romantic era socialite who chewed some glass.
+The whole thing sounds needlessly dire and needlessly romanticizable, like a thing that might happen to Keats or Lord Byron or maybe Hector Berlioz or maybe just a Romantic era socialite who chewed some glass.
 That’s what Newt’s been doing, the intellectual equivalent of glass chewing, and he’s got the blood loss to show for it.
-It’s probably best if Hermann doesn’t find out about this anemia thing, not right away, because Newt isn’t sure he likes how this is going to play into Hermann’s evolving mental picture of him, which, as it stands, approximates a vertically challenged, less-French, moderately to extremely adorable(?) version of Galois, maddeningly and habitually on the knife edge of provoking his own death and depriving the world of his brilliance.
-This is not what Newt would have predicted pre-drift.
+It’s probably best if Hermann doesn’t find out about this anemia thing, not right away, because Newt isn’t sure he likes how it will play into Hermann’s evolving mental picture of him, which as it stands approximates a vertically challenged, less-French, moderately to extremely adorable(?) version of Évariste Galois, maddeningly and habitually on the knife edge of provoking his own death and depriving the world of his brilliance.
+This isn’t what Newt would have predicted pre-drift.
 He thinks now and, for the record, has pretty much always thought of Hermann like an ascetic human scalpel—clean and precise and ever paring away—compensating for his unexpected oversensitivity by pretending he’s not sensitive at all via shouting a lot and rolling his eyes which does literally nothing to obscure how nice he is; Newt’s had his number since 2018, when the guy had worked out the entire budget for Newt’s supplementary NSF grant and submitted it for him when Newt had accidentally gotten pneumonia and pretended it wasn’t pneumonia for a little too long.
-So it’s a bad combo, is what he’s saying, Newt with his flaming narcissism, Hermann who just stands there, getting burned.
+So it’s a bad combo, is what he’s saying, Newt with his flaming narcissism, Hermann who stands there, getting burned.
 Or maybe it’s a great combo, Newt with his tangle of idiocy, Hermann who cuts it away.
-Either way, he’s not sure exactly what the outcome will be when he informs Hermann that he’s been bleeding more than he can biologically replace.
+Either way, he’s not sure exactly what the outcome will be when he informs Hermann he’s been bleeding more than he can biologically replace.

 Not at all.

-Frankly, Newt is getting a more than a little tired of watching life grind the guy down.
+Frankly, Newt is getting more than a little tired of watching life grind the guy down.
 He was tired of it in 2013 when they started corresponding about the viability of the Jaeger program, he was tired of it in 2014, when Hermann applied to the Academy and in 2015, when he was predictably rejected.
-He was tired of it in 2016 when they met and Newt did nothing right and Hermann catastrophized them straight to eternal interpersonal incompatibility.
+He was tired of it in 2016 when they met and Newt did nothing right and Hermann catastrophized them into eternal interpersonal incompatibility.
 He was tired of it in 2017 when Yamarashi attacked LA and the compressed timetable for Mark 3 Jaeger deployment had been so stressful that the guy had lost ten pounds he never put back on.
-He’d been so, soterribly tired of it by 2018 when Caitlin Lightcap had died and Hermann had been the one who’d either pulled the short straw or stepped up to the plate when someone had said, ‘but who’s going to tell Geiszler?’
-He’d hated it in 2019, when the concept of the Wall of Life was floated right after Hermann’s breach-defining keynote at a meeting in Geneva, despised it in 2020 when the Wall had been approved and Hermann stopped going home on holiday.
+He’d been so, so terribly tired of it by 2018 when Caitlin Lightcap had died and Hermann had been the one who’d either pulled the short straw or stepped up to the plate when someone had said, “But who’s going to tell Geiszler?”
+He’d hated it in 2019, when the Wall had been approved and Hermann stopped going home on holiday.
+He’d been over it in Geneva, 2020 at the Breach Symposium, where Hermann’s iconic map of the Breach had put Quantum Cartography on the map.
 In 2021, they’d cut Hermann’s funding first.
 In 2022, with their departments shrinking, their fights had turned so heated and so specious that even Human Resources had told the guy to file his complaints in the trash.
-In 2023 the Firecracker Sake Incident had been Newt’s response to the night that Hermann began to suspect that the accelerating pattern of breach transit would soon be incompatible with human life.
-By 2024 Newt had been sure that the man was no longer capable of even seeing the hope that Newt laid out for him explicitly, over and over again, on napkins, in chalk, traced straight into the air.
+In 2023, the Firecracker Sake Incident had been Newt’s response to the night that Hermann began to suspect that the accelerating pattern of Breach transit would soon be incompatible with human life.
+By 2024 Newt had been sure the man was no longer capable of seeing the hope that Newt laid out for him explicitly, over and over again, on napkins, in chalk, traced straight into the air.

-Now it’s 2025, and Newt feels like he’s become the newest iteration of the underfunded science that Hermann had spent a decade trying to defend and preserve.
+Now it’s 2025, and Newt’s become the newest iteration of the underfunded science Hermann had spent a decade trying to defend and preserve.

 No reason.

-Newt stands up and walks to the window, looking at Oblivion Bay.
-Looking at the Wall.
+Newt walks to the window.
+He looks at Oblivion Bay.
+Looks at the Wall.

 No problem.